Irogerd/3d_reconstruction/README.md

   Input params:

-    N - number of elements in each dimention of the original data
+    N - number of elements in each dimension of the original data

     sino_id - ID of sinogram in ASTRA memory